Central Park Highlights – Our Top 10 Spots

 4. Renting a row boat in Central Park

 Another great activity in Central Park is renting a rowing boat to cruise around the Central Park Lake.
 This is the second largest body of water in Central Park spanning 22-acres, and offers a wide variety of views from a rowing boat.
 You can rent a boat at the Loeb Boathouse and enjoy a leisurely or even romantic cruise for $15 per hour.
 Get more information about prices for the for boats here.

 You can admire 13 beautiful bridges in Central Park.
-Most of you will recognise the beloved Bow Bridge as it has featured in many films.
-It is a popular spot for marriage proposals and a favourite motif for photographers.
-Bow Bridge is located in the centre of the park near 74th Street and is one of the oldest in the city.
+Most of you will recognize the beloved Bow Bridge as it has featured in many films.
+It is a popular spot for marriage proposals and a favorite motif for photographers.
+Bow Bridge is located in the center of the park near 74th Street and is one of the oldest in the city.
 Read more about the bridges of Central Park here.

 With a little luck, you will be able to witness a wedding during your visit to Central Park.
 The park is one of the most popular places for people around the world to get married or propose.
 Are you interested in this spot for yourself?
 You can check out your options of getting married in Central Park here.

 A visit to the Central Park Zoo is fun for everyone in the family.
 The zoo is located directly at the park gate on Fifth Avenue (corner of 63th Street).
 Read more about Central Park Zoo here.